-(F) Should the league competition not be able to be completed due to Government, FA/ECFA or Local Authority restrictions, the following clause(s) shall resolve the team rankings within a division/the competition:
+(F) Should the league competition not be able to be completed due to Government, FA/ECFA or Local Authority restrictions, the following clause(s) shall resolve the team rankings within the competition:

-a) Should all teams in the competition have not reached 50% of fixtures completed during the season, the division/competition shall have all results expunged from the competition tables
+(a) Should all teams in the competition have not reached 50% of fixtures completed during the season, the competition shall have all results expunged from the competition tables.

-b) Should all teams in the competition have reached 50% of fixtures completed, but not reached 75% of fixtures completed during the season, the competition tables shall be determined by Points Per Game (PPG).
+(b) Should all teams in the competition have reached 50% of fixtures completed, but not reached 75% of fixtures completed during the season, the competition shall be determined by Points Per Game (PPG).

-c) Should all teams in the competition have reached 75% of fixtures completed during the season, the division/competition shall be considered completed and the competition tables shall stand as the Final tables.
+(c) Should all teams in the competition have reached 75% of fixtures completed during the season, the competition shall be considered completed and the competition table shall stand as the Final tables.

 (A) Registered referees (and assistant referees where approved by The FA or County FA) for all Competition Matches shall be appointed in a manner approved by the Management Committee and by the Sanctioning Authority.